Farmersville Community Abattoir Ltd.

 Please note that we have a very limited ability, and a small window of time to salvage inedible materials.
 If you want to save any beef, sheep/lamb or goat hides, this request must be made well in advance of processing or they will not be saved.
 Please note that we are fundamentally a meat processing facility and not hide/tanning professionals.
 While we will slow down and take extra precautions to harvest your hide with care, we cannot guarantee it will be perfect.
 But we will certainly do our best.

 Beef feet or intestines of any kind are not salvageable for human consumption.
 For tripe, you must wait for processing and take the entire stomach with you.
-(Don’t worry, we can remove the contents to make it a lighter lift.)
+(Don’t worry, we can remove the contents.)

 Any requested inedibles must be picked up by the end of the processing day on Wednesday, or at the very latest first thing on Thursday morning.
 We do not have a refrigerated space for inedibles overnight, so we’re at the mercy of the outdoor temperatures.
-Summertime makes things go stinky fast, and rodents get curious.
+Summertime makes things challenging.
 As I’m sure you can appreciate, rodents would not be a welcome visitor to a food processing facility.
-To avoid this, any saved (not intended for human consumption) item, that has not been picked up within the required timeframe, will be sent to rendering.
+To avoid this, any saved (not intended for human consumption) item that has not been picked up within the required timeframe will be sent to rendering.

 Hang Time: